 Regenerative medicine is a new area of medicine focused on providing treatments that support your body’s natural healing process.
 Dr. Yeargan is a regenerative medicine specialist and uses:

-Stem cells are the cells in your body that have the ability to transform themselves into any type of cell your body may need to heal and regenerate.
+Signal cell based therapy is the cells in your body that have the ability to transform themselves into any type of cell your body may need to heal and regenerate.
 For joint pain, Dr. Yeargan uses stem cell therapy to provide your damaged joint with the cells it needs to repair damage and ease pain.

 PRP is a blood product created from a sample of your own blood that’s rich in platelets and growth factors.
 When injected into your joint, the healing properties in the PRP accelerate the regenerative processes to reduce your pain.